Find a cycling tour by searching for your favourite location or key words

 Most Meals

-This 14-day adventure begins in Trivandrum, weaving through the rolling hills and tea plantations of Tamil Nadu, and across the misty Western Ghats into the tranquil backwaters of Kerala.
-Along the way, you’ll visit the sacred temple city of Madurai, ride the dramatic hill roads to Kodaikanal, encounter the wildlife of Periyar National Park, and unwind aboard a traditional Kerala houseboat cruising through the inland waterways.
+Beginning in Trivandrum, the route heads inland through rural Tamil Nadu, climbing into the rolling hills and tea plantations of the Western Ghats.
+Along the way, you’ll visit the sacred temple city of Madurai, ride the dramatic mountain roads to Kodaikanal, cycle through forested valleys and spice-growing country, and experience the wildlife of Periyar National Park.
+The journey ends in Kerala, where you’ll relax aboard a traditional houseboat and cruise through the tranquil backwaters before finishing in historic Cochin.

 Tour Highlights

-• Visit the iconic Meenakshi Temple in Madurai
+• Visit the magnificent Meenakshi Temple in Madurai

-• Climb into the cool hill station of Kodaikanal
+• Ride into the cool hill station of Kodaikanal

-• Cruise the Kerala backwaters aboard a traditional houseboat
+• Cruise Kerala’s backwaters aboard a traditional houseboat

-• Explore the colonial heritage of Cochin (Kochi)
+• Explore the colonial streets and harbour heritage of Cochin

 Tour Features